ccleberg/cmc.pub/content/blog/2023-06-30-self-hosting-voyager.md

 # Installation Guide

 [Voyager](https://github.com/aeharding/voyager) is a mobile-first Lemmy web client, based on iOS design standards.
-It follows very closely to Apollo\'s design.
+It follows very closely to Apollo's design.

 This post is a guide showing how I was able to build and launch my own instance of Voyager via Docker Compose.

 ## Clone the Repository